 The video display can be handled as any other instrument within Dewesoft X: zoom, scroll and scale, play, ... - whatever is required.
-If the synchronization is not perfect, it can still be adjusted by selecting: Data menu -> Post-sync. video.
+If the synchronization is not perfect, it can still be adjusted by selecting the tab Data files -> Post-sync. video.

-NOTE: This option is only abailable if the syncronization information hasn't been stored.
+NOTE: This option is only available if the synchronization information hasn't been stored.

 Now you get the same Video post synchronization window as described in Synchronization settings.
-With an editional feature: Trigger time - from position.
+With an additional feature: Trigger time.

-This is really a great feature, because you can zoom into your display, move the yellow cursor in the recorder to exactly defined position and select Video post synchronization from the Data menu.
-If you do so, the video will be placed to the position of the yellow cursor.
-This will also work if pretrigger is required.
+This is really a great feature, because you can zoom into your display, move the yellow cursor in the recorder to exactly defined position, and select Video post synchronization from the Data menu.
+If you do so, the video will be placed in the position of the yellow cursor.
+This will also work if a pretrigger is required.

-Using this function, you can move postion of the video fil within the data file forward and backward as required.
+Using this function, you can move position of the video file within the data file forward and backward as required.

 Storing post synchronization information

-Currently there is no separate storage button available.
-To avoide doing all the synchronization setup every time, simply click on the Analysis button to go back to the file selection list.
+Currently, there is no separate storage button available.
+To avoid doing all the synchronization setup every time, simply click on the Analysis button to go back to the file selection list.
 A warning message will now appear asking if the synchronization information should be stored now or not.